 The alarm is automatically armed when you lock the car from the outside.
-It's also disarmed automatically when you unlock the car using the standard key's buttons or the key tag.
+It's also disarmed automatically when you unlock the car using the key's buttons.

 If you unlock the door using the detachable key blade, you need to deactivate the alarm manually.